FelipeRodriguezMX/hytera-pnc560-scanner/example/README.md

-# hytera_example
+# hyterscan_example

-Demonstrates how to use the hytera plugin.
+Demonstrates how to use the hyterscan plugin.

 ## Getting Started